papermerge/documentation/docs/setup/docker-compose.md

   media_root:
 ```

-## OAuth 2.0
+## OAuth2.0/OpenID

-{{ extra.project }} supports OAuth2.0 authentication with Google and Github providers.
+{{ extra.project }} supports OAuth2.0/OpenID authentication any provider.

-Here is an example of OAuth2.0 setup with Google provider.
+Here is an example of OIDC setup with Keycloak provider.

 ```yaml